Ethical Guidelines for Publication

 - 2.6.
 The Editor should not handle manuscripts for which there is a real or perceived conflict of interest.
 Examples include, but are not restricted to, past (within the last 5 years) or current collaboration, employer or employee, close friend, family relationship, institutional relationship, past or present graduate advisor or advisee, someone with whom the reviewer has had past or on-going acrimonious relations, or situations where the Editor could stand to gain economically by publication or rejection of the manuscript.
 Editorial responsibility should be delegated to another Editor, Associate Editor, or Editorial Board member.

 - 2.7.
 The Editor must not use information, data, theories, or interpretations of submitted manuscript in her/his own work until that manuscript is in press or published unless the author has given permission to do so.

 - 2.8.
-If an Editor is presented with convincing evidence that the main substance or conclusions of a publication is erroneous, he/she should facilitate publication of a report (e.g., correction, follow-up manuscript, or other appropriate means) pointing out the error and, if possible, correcting it.
+For papers published in journals, if an Editor is presented with convincing evidence that the main substance or conclusions of a publication is erroneous, he/she should facilitate publication of a report (e.g., correction, follow-up manuscript, or other appropriate means) pointing out the error and, if possible, correcting it.
 The report may be written by the person who discovered the error or by the original author.
 The original publication does not disappear from the published record.